zqfang/zqfang.github.io/2020-02-08-cs-binarytree/index.md

 Code snippets are taken from [Play with Algorithm](https://github.com/liuyubobobo/Play-with-Algorithms)

+## Heap

+The min-max heap `property` is: each node at an even level in the tree is less than all of its descendants, while each node at an odd level in the tree is greater than all of its descendants

 ### 1. MaxHeap

-The min-max heap `property` is: each node at an even level in the tree is less than all of its descendants, while each node at an odd level in the tree is greater than all of its descendants

-1. A-Max Heap is a Complete Binary Tree.
+A-Max Heap is a Complete Binary Tree.
 A-Max heap is typically represented as an array.

 if the root element index starts from Array[1]